htcondor/htcondor/docs/version-history/development-release-series-89.rst

    :class:`~classad.ExprTree`.
    :ticket:`7372`

--  Fixed a bug that caused jobs running with cgroup support to not be held with an out of memory error.
-   :ticket:`7367`

--  condor_submit -i now works with Docker universe jobs.
-   :ticket:`7394`

 -  When calling :meth:`classad.ClassAd.setdefault` without a default, or with a default of None, if the default is used, it is now treated as the :attr:`classad.Value.Undefined` ClassAd value.
    :ticket:`7370`

--  When file transfers fail with an error message containing a newline (``\n``) character, the error message will now be propagated to the job's hold message.
+-  Fixed a bug where when file transfers fail with an error message containing a newline (``\n``) character, the error message would not be propagated to the job's hold message.
    :ticket:`7395`

--  SciTokens support is now available on all linux and macOS platforms.
+-  SciTokens support is now available on all Linux and MacOS platforms.
    :ticket:`7406`

 -  Fixed a bug that caused the Python bindings included in the tarball